codingo/BibWord/README.md

 End Sub
 ```
-## Is there an easy way to get rid of sources which are not cited in the text?
+### Is there an easy way to get rid of sources which are not cited in the text?
-***Answer:*** You can use the following macro to remove all uncited sources from a document:
+You can use the following macro to remove all uncited sources from a document:
 ```
 Sub RemoveUnusedCitations()
     ' Get the number of sources.